khoy24/DS202FinalProject/README.md

 September-October, in 2016 it was October again, followed by the spring and summer months, and in 2017 it was May with the highest number of bookings, with its surrounding months following it.
-For the most part we still see that months with warmer weather have more bookings.
+For the most part we still see that months with warmer. more mild weather, like the spring and fall seasons have more bookings.

 Now we observe how how the month affects the bookings separately for the resort and city hotels.